Individual Voluntary Arrangements (IVA) can be one method used to avoid bankruptcy.

 As soon as possible!
 Here’s how to do it:

 The first step to take is to find a licensed insolvency practitioner (your local county court can give you lists of local practitioners) to be your “nominee”.
-This is the person who presents your financial report to the court and your creditors, for the aforementioned fee.
+They will present your financial report to the court and your creditors, for the aforementioned fee.

 If the IVA is approved by your creditors, then the nominee will usually become the supervisor of the IVA, ensuring you keep up the payments.

-They make their money from setting up hundreds of IVAs and taking a cut of the money that goes to creditors.
+They make their money by setting up hundreds of IVAs and taking a cut of the fee that goes to the creditors owed.
 In effect, they take some of your money before it gets to the creditors, which is a pretty standard practice with IVAs.

 The services that these IVA companies provide range from hiring the nominee to appointing the supervisor.

-Some give themselves names to suggest that they are a governmental body, or are only interested in offering you “advice”.
-In fact they are trying to sell you an IVA.
-They are running a business and their advice must be treated the same as advice given to you by anyone selling you anything!
+Some give themselves official-sounding names to suggest that they are a governmental body, or are only interested in offering you “advice”.
+So be sure to remember that they are running a business and their advice must be treated the same as advice given to you by any other sales person!

 Want to know more?

-- Take some independent government advice
+- Take some independent government advice.